 The key form of intercity public transport in Ethiopia is buses.
 These can be broken up into 3 board categories: luxury buses, minibuses and ordinary buses.
 All are extremely affordable, with ordinary bus fare typically working out to approximately $1 per 25-30km, though this does depend a bit on road situations and the standard of the vehicle.
-Luxury buses, where they exist, tend to cost around 50 to 70 percent more.
+Luxury buses in Ethiopia, where they exist, tend to cost around 50 to 70 percent more.
 As a rule, foreigners are not overcharged, but it can occur.
-You will soon get a feel for fares, and where in doubt you can ask at your hotel before heading to the bus station but do not forget Ethiopia online bus booking.
+You will soon get a feel for bus tickets in Ethiopia fares, and where in doubt you can ask at your hotel before heading to the bus station but do not forget online bus ticket booking Ethiopia.
+So use our bus booking app in Ethiopia to do cheap online bus ticket booking in Ethiopia now and save time and money.
+Here is the detail of booking bus tickets in Ethiopia.

 There are 2 main luxury bus operators: Sky Bus and Selam Bus.
 In reality, their buses would not truly qualify as luxurious outside Ethiopia, but they do at least meet global standards, with relax seating, air conditioning, professional drivers and a fair safety record.
 Using Addias as a hub, both firms cover a limited network that contains Dessie, Bahir Dar, Dire Dawa, Gondar, and Hawassa, almost regularly leaving between 5am and 6am, depending on the route.
 Unlike most other buses and cheapest bus services in Ethiopia, seats can be booked the day before you travel through Ethiopia bus tickets online.
 Typical fares from Addis Ababa are approximately 340 birr to Bahir Dar or 310 birr to Harar.